Ronaldo shows off nasty gash & blood-stained shin pad as he limps away after Man Utd's defeat to Everton

 The Red Devils lost more ground in the race for Champions League qualification after being beaten 1-0 by Everton at Goodison Park, with a deflected effort from Anthony Gordon in the 27th minute proving to be the difference between the two sides.

-Ronaldo cut a frustrated figure upfront throughout the 90 minutes and left the pitch in a gingerly fashion after the final whistle, having clearly picked up some signifcant war wounds.
+Ronaldo cut a frustrated figure upfront throughout the 90 minutes and left the pitch in discomfort after the final whistle, having clearly suffered some significant war wounds.

 Editors' Picks